rmosolgo/graphql-ruby/guides/type_definitions/field_extensions.md

 ## Adding an extension by default

-If you want to apply an extension to _all_ your fields, you can do this in your {% internal_link "BaseField", "/type_definitions/extensions.html#customizing-fields" %}'s `def initialize`, for example:
+If you want to apply an extension to _all_ your fields, you can do this in your [BaseField](/type_definitions/extensions.html#customizing-fields)'s `def initialize`, for example:

 ```ruby
 class Types::BaseField < GraphQL::Schema::Field